Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Vrbnik (Krk Island)

-A picturesque village famed for Žlahtina wine and dramatic cliffside views.
+A clifftop village known for Žlahtina wine and dramatic sea-cliff views.

 Jurandvor (St. Lucy's Church)

-Home to the Baška Tablet, a crucial artifact in Croatian literacy history.
+Home to the Baška Tablet, a key artefact in early Croatian literacy.

 Cres Island